 Although bias-related incidents cause harm, it is important to note that not every act which may be offensive to an individual or group will be considered to be discriminatory conduct or a violation of institutional policy.
 Whether a specific incident constitutes harassment proscribed by university policy will be decided on a case-by-case basis.
 Due consideration will be given to the protection of individual First Amendment rights to freedom of expression and academic freedom.

+The university is a marketplace of ideas, inspired by free and transparent public discourse - where robust debate is encouraged.
 Instead of trying to censor or punish free speech, we seek to:

 - Assist the reporting party in obtaining necessary resources